jasoncoffman/spinnaker-example/README.md

 #### Introduction
 1. Don't have your EC2 be publically available !!
 2. Ok, maybe you have to
 3. Also, make sure webhook URL is correct
+4. And disconnect from VPN?